colemickens/platform2-sommelier/power_manager/docs/dark_resume.md

 *   If any of the [input devices that powerd polls] report an input event.
 *   If powerd receives a call to [`HandleUserActivity`] D-Bus method.

-powerd does the following as part of transitioning from Dark Resume to Full Resume :
+powerd does the following as part of transitioning from Dark Resume to Full
+Resume:

 *   Stops re-suspend process.
 *   Emits [`SuspendDone`] D-Bus signal.